 When hiring through a staffing agency, the rate you will be charged is as follows:

 Client Bill Rate = T4 Pay Rate + Employer Burden + Staffing Agency Fee

 Ensure you account for status when negotiating rates!

 Understanding that different statuses have different employer burden obligations is just the first step toward getting things right.
 It's important to consider how you're factoring the worker's status into your negotiation process.

 When you consider the contractor landscape in Canada, the majority of professional contractors present themselves as Incorporated Contractors; however, do not assume that every contractor you're looking to hire is Incorporated, as that can be a costly mistake!

 You must first determine the status of the contractor before talking about rates to ensure you're accounting for the burden in your calculations.

-While contingent workers add a tremendous amount of flexibility to an organization, it's important that employers engage them properly, as a flexible workforce can open organizations up to a myriad of tax, financial, legal and branding risks on top of those associated with employer burden.
+While contingent workers add a tremendous amount of flexibility to an organization, it's important that employers engage them properly, as a flexible workforce can open organizations up to a myriad of tax, financial, legal, tenure limitations and branding risks on top of those associated with employer burden.